stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

     end
 end

-rack.onUnload = function()
+rack.onSave = function()
     return config
 end
 ```

-Note that `onUnload()` is also called when the script is replaced by a different script (not just on patch save), so it should be safe to call multiple times.
-The cleanup messages sent from `onUnload()` (e.g. all-notes-off) are delivered normally, but the persisted config is only saved when the module's `dataToJson()` is called by Rack (i.e. on patch save).
+Note that `rack.onUnload()` is called when the script is replaced by a different script, the module is reset, or the module is removed — not on a plain patch save — so it should be safe to call multiple times.
+Its cleanup messages (e.g. all-notes-off) are delivered normally. `rack.onSave()`, by contrast, may run on every save including autosaves, and any messages it sends are discarded rather than delivered.

 ### input